Xavier Huillard

+Early life and education

-He graduated from École Polytechnique and École des ponts ParisTech.
+Huillard graduated from École Polytechnique and École des ponts ParisTech.

+Career

-Prior to joining Vinci, he was chairman and CEO of Sogea.
+Prior to joining Vinci, Huillard was chairman and CEO of Sogea.
 He has worked for Vinci since March 1998, as deputy general manager, chairman of Vinci Construction, and chairman of Vinci Energies.

 He has been the chairman of the Institut de l’Entreprise since 2011.